How To Plan a Successful Cloud Migration Strategy

 Take your journey to the cloud

-Every business has a unique cloud migration journey that comes with its own requirements, whether they’re migrating from an on-premises legacy system, a database, or another identity provider.
+Every business has a unique cloud migration journey that comes with its own requirements, whether they’re migrating from an on-premise legacy system, a database, or another identity provider.
 As you tackle this project, find a solution that makes migration as simple as possible while employing flexible security policies.